Designed self-assembly of programmable colloidal atom-electron equivalents: Methods

-In typical experimental PAE-EE systems, van der Waals interactions and electrostatic interactions can be neglected~\cite{Varilly:2012gl}.
-Besides, we also neglect the depletion interaction originating from the EEs acting as depletants, particularly when EEs are sufficiently small.
-Based on the fact that PAEs are much larger than EEs~\cite{girard2019particle}, we assume that the motion of PAEs and EEs can be decoupled, and EEs move within the static external potential generated by PAEs and provide effective interactions among PAEs.
-Consequently, PAEs interact mainly through entropic repulsion and EE-mediated attraction:
+In typical experimental PAE-EE systems, van der Waals interactions and electrostatic interactions can be neglected~\cite{rogers2011direct,Varilly:2012gl}.
+Besides, we also neglect the depletion interaction originating from the EEs acting as depletants, particularly when EEs are sufficiently small. \rrt{Detailed justifications for these approximations are provided in the Supplementary Material Sec.~V.B~\cite{supinfo2}.} Based on the fact that PAEs are much larger than EEs~\cite{girard2019particle}, we assume that the motion of PAEs and EEs can be decoupled, and EEs move within the static external potential generated by PAEs and provide effective interactions among PAEs.
+Consequently, \rt{the effective interaction among PAEs can be expressed by}

-where \(F_{\rm att}\) is the free energy of EEs given the coordinations of PAEs, and \(F_{\rm att}'\) represents the free energy of EEs for isolated PAE configurations.
-The entropic repulsion \(\beta F_{\rm rep}\) originates from the excluded volume of ssDNAs overlapping with the hard cores of PAEs~\cite{angioletti2014mobile}.
-Here $\beta = 1/k_B T$ with $k_B$ and $T$ the Boltzmann constant and the temperature of the system, respectively.
-As shown in Fig.~\ref{fig1}(c), we consider $\beta U_{\rm eff}^{\alpha \gamma/ \alpha \alpha}$ to be the targeted/non-targeted PAE-PAE interaction, respectively.